Ting Inc.

 Ting Inc. is an American internet service provider founded by Tucows in 2012.
 It originally consisted of Ting Mobile, a mobile virtual network operator, and Ting Internet, an internet service provider that offered gigabit fiber Internet.
-In August 2020, Ting Mobile was sold to Dish Wireless.
+In August 2020, most of Ting Mobile was sold to Dish Wireless.
 Today, Tucows continues to provide the enablement software for Ting Mobile (via Wavelo) and continues to operate Ting Internet independently.

 Ting Internet

 Ting Internet is an American internet service provider.
 On December 15, 2014, Ting announced it was buying Blue Ridge Internetworks of Charlottesville, Virginia, which was already building fiber Internet.
 They began offering symmetrical gigabit fiber internet without bandwidth caps.
-Since expanding the existing fiber network in Charlottesville, Ting has also launched a similar service in 13 other markets.
-As of April 2022, they service the following areas:
+Since expanding the existing fiber network in Charlottesville, Ting has also launched a similar service in 19 other markets.
+As of January 2025, they service the following areas: